microsoft/PowerApps-TestEngine/samples/mcp/README.md

 - **Power Platform Environment**: A space where your Plan Designer interactions and solutions exist.
 - **GitHub Copilot**: Access to [GitHub Copilot](https://github.com/features/copilot)
 - **Visual Studio Code**: An install of [Visual Studio Code](https://code.visualstudio.com/) to host the GitHub Copilot and the edit generated test files.
-- **NodeJs**: An installation of [NodeJs](https://nodejs.org/) as the current Model Context Protocol proxy that is used to communicate with Test Engine Command Line Interface

 ## Prerequisites